 The absolute first thing someone should do before they take up running is to consult a doctor.
 A routine physical will ensure that the person’s heart and lungs are healthy enough to take up a new sport.
 Doctors can often suggest a beginning activity level for new athletes as well.
 This may vary from person to person but it will help the runner see results without pushing themselves too hard.

 Getting the Proper Equipment

 Running is a low-equipment sport.
 There are a few key pieces, however.
 And this is a sport where quality counts.
 Proper running shoes – not sneakers or basketball shoes, but running shoes – are a runner’s best defense against injury.
-They support the runner’s arches and absorb some of the shock from each footfall.
+They support the runner’s arches and absorb some of the shocks from each footfall.
 This decreases the potential for certain injuries and makes the runner more comfortable.

 Additional equipment should include shorts or pants specifically for running, sports bras, comfortable socks, and a zip-up sweater.
 Running pants or shorts are often tight enough to avoid tripping chafing or potentially tripping the runner.
 Sports bras and comfortable socks are fairly self-explanatory and should be purchased before an athlete’s first run.
 Zip-up sweaters might seem too specific, but they are much easier to take off or put on during a run.
 They also allow a runner more control over the layers they have on and will help keep a runner more comfortable.